saffan-ahmed-shaikh/weather-based-outfit-recommender/README.md

 - Added simple logic for outfit suggestions based on temperature and weather condition.
 - Examples: "Take an umbrella" if rainy, "Wear a jacket" if cold, "Sunglasses suggested" if sunny.

+### Search History

+- Displays the last 5 searched cities.
+- Users can click a city in the history to re-fetch its weather.